 Due to the sensitivity of the screening tests Canadian Blood Services uses, sometimes donors will test positive but the confirmatory testing is negative.
-These are called 'false positives' and unfortunately, to date, these donors are permanently deferred based on the screening result.
-Canadian Blood Services has sent a formal submission to Health Canada to allow some of the donors to return to donate.
-Donors with false positive HIV, HCV or HBV result, with a final interpretation of negative or indeterminate by confirmatory testing will be invited to return for 'specimens only'.
-If all testing is negative, then the donor will be permitted to return to donate blood.
-This programme will begin sometime in 2014, given Health Canada approval, along with the computer changes that will be needed for the program.
+These are called 'false positives' and unfortunately, to date these donors are permanently deferred based on the screening result.
+Beginning in early 2014, when the necessary computer changes are made, donors with false positive HIV, HCV or HBV result (those with a final interpretation of negative or indeterminate by confirmatory testing) will be invited to return for 'specimens only' after a 6 month waiting period.
+If all testing is negative, then the donor will be able to return to donate blood.